Thermodynamics of the disordered Hubbard model studied via numerical linked-cluster expansions: Results

 \subsection{Disorder in the repulsive interaction at half filling}

 We find that the effect of disorder in the interaction strength, which can be seen for our thermodynamic properties in Fig.~\ref{fig:diffDU}, is less dramatic than the effect of disorder in the chemical potential.
 We have chosen the same four values for $\Delta_U$ as for $\Delta_\mu$ in Fig.~\ref{fig:diffDmu}.
 We find that the double occupancy retains its character for $\Delta_U$ as large as $12t_0$; decreasing as the temperature decreases.
 However, its low-temperature values steadily increase as $\Delta_U$ increases as a result of roughly half of the sites having a smaller penalty for double occupancy than in the clean system.
 For $\Delta_U>U_0$, a fraction of sites are even expected to favor the formation of doublons.
 We benchmark our results in the case of $\Delta_U=0$, $4$, and $8$ against DQMC and find very good general agreements.
-However, we observe significant fluctuations in $D$ and $E$, which we attribute to an insufficient number of disorder realizations, and a systematic deviation from the exact NLCE results in $D$ at low temperatures for DQMC, beyond the statistical error bars, which we attribute to the systematic Trotter error in the latter [see Figs.~\ref{fig:diffDU}(a) and ~\ref{fig:diffDU}(b)].
+We observe significant fluctuations in $D$ and $E$ from DQMC, which we attribute to an insufficient number of disorder realizations, and a systematic deviation from the exact NLCE results in $D$ at low temperatures for DQMC, beyond the statistical error bars, which we attribute to the systematic Trotter error in the latter [see Figs.~\ref{fig:diffDU}(a) and ~\ref{fig:diffDU}(b)].
+The latter can be mitigated through extrapolation in the imaginary time step.
 We note that DQMC calculations for $\Delta_U>8$ run into technical difficulties as the interaction can take a negative sign (become attractive) on some sites, and so the corresponding results have not been obtained.

 Similarly to the case of disorder in the local potential, the energy also decreases, yet less rapidly, upon increasing $\Delta_U$, here as a result of reduced repulsive, or attractive, interactions on sites that are most likely to be doubly occupied.
 The heat capacity and the entropy in Figs.~\ref{fig:diffDU}(c) and ~\ref{fig:diffDU}(d) see relatively minor changes upon the introduction of the interaction disorder.
 The peak in $C_v$ broadens and moves to slightly higher temperatures with increasing $\Delta_U$, reflecting favoring of doublons and reduction in moment formation in comparison to the clean system.
 At lower temperatures, the peak associated with moment ordering is also expected to broaden since disorder in interaction directly results in disorder in $J$.
 The magnetic correlations [see Figs.~\ref{fig:diffDU}(e) and ~\ref{fig:diffDU}(f)] are suppressed with $\Delta_U$, especially when $\Delta_U>4$ as a result of having less moments available for ordering.
 We do not find $\Delta_U$ affecting the convergence of the NLCE in significant ways for any of the properties we have studied.